-- 1

-1 32.
-The trail proposed around Wetland C-3 must be located to the outer 25% of this
+1 2 32.
+The trail proposed around Wetland C-3 must be located to the outer 25% of this wetland's buffer.

-2 wetland's buffer.
 All constructed trails must be field located in such a way to avoid impacting any trees and limit impacts to soil, hydrologic features, shrubs,

-and habitat features. and habitat features.
+3 and habitat features.

 4 Dated this 28th day of March 2022.

-5 Phil Olbrechts
+5 Phil Olbrechta

 6 Phil Olbrechts City of Port Townsend Hearing Examiner

 7

 8 Appeal Right and Valuation Notices

 9 This land use decision is final and subject to appeal to superior court as governed by Chapter 36.70C RCW.
 Appeal deadlines are short and procedures strictly construed.

-10 Anyone wishing to file a judicial appeal of this decision should consult with an attorney to ensure that all procedural requirements are satisfied.
+10 Anyone wishing to file a judicial appeal of this decision should consult with an a to ensure that all procedural requirements are satisfied.

 11 Affected property owners may request a change in valuation for property tax purposes notwithstanding any program of revaluation.

-12 notwinistanding any program of revariation.
+12 notwithstanding any program of revaluation.

 13

 14

 15

 16

 17

 18

 19

 20

 21

 22

 23

 24

 25

 26

+PUD, PP, CA p.
+25 Findings, Conclusions and Decision